-- D. Request the field office by memo or electronic mail to request any necessary medical records from hospitals, employers, or other agencies (see exceptions in DCM 4.3.6). - E. If an AA-1d (alone or with an AA-1) and medical evidence are needed, release G-239 to field office. - F. If the AA-1d indicates that the employee has been disqualified by the railroad, instruct the field office to obtain a Form G-3EMP or a disqualification notice. - G. DBD releases a special letter, "Six Month Heart Letter," when it is too soon to determine whether a condition will cause permanent total disability for all regular employment.
+- D. Request the field office by memo or electronic mail to request any necessary medical records from hospitals, employers, or other agencies (see exceptions in DCM 4.3.6). - E. If an AA-1d (alone or with an AA-1) and medical evidence are needed, release G-239 to field office. - F. If the AA-1d indicates that the employee has been disqualified by the railroad and the applicant meets the requirements for an occupational disability annuity (See DCM 3.2.1), instruct the field office to obtain a Form G-3EMP or a disqualification notice. - G. DBD releases a special letter, "Six Month Heart Letter," when it is too soon to determine whether a condition will cause permanent total disability for all regular employment.
 Additional medical evidence will be requested through the field office after a specified period of time.
 Use of this letter is not limited to heart condition cases.